 We all understand that advanced veterinary care can be expensive.
 A personal financial situation may make treatment impossible without threatening you and/or your family’s well-being.

-Is This for My Dog or for Me?
+Is This for My Dog or Me?

 Dogs do not experience illness exactly like we do.
 They are lucky enough to live in the present.
 They don’t worry about the past, future, or median survival times.